-Poodles are one of those breeds that people don't commonly associate with being service dogs.
-The poodle, in fact, makes an excellent emotional support animal.
+Poodles are one of those breeds that people don't commonly associate with being service dogs, but poodles make an excellent PTSD service dog.
 They're capable of learning intricate tasks as well as having a strong sense of smell.

 Training is easy with poodles, plus they're small, which means it'll be less difficult to navigate airlines' carrier size and weight restrictions.
 They also shed far less hair than breeds higher on this list, making for less cleanup at home.

 Remember, though, that we're talking about standard poodles.
 There are also miniature varieties, which are weaker and less capable of physical tasks.
 How important that is will come down to your unique needs for managing your post-traumatic stress disorder.

 5. Border Collie

 Due to a high level of intelligence, border collies are often used as show dogs.
 They are easy to train and willing to work, which makes them great PTSD service dogs.
 Border Collies have a very friendly and outgoing personality, making them ideal for supporting people with mental health challenges.